 Choosing a Master’s Program

 You can become a behavioral therapist with a master’s degree, but you need to make sure that the degree program you choose meets the licensing requirements for the state where you plan to practice.
 Behavioral therapists can practice in many states after completing a master’s degree in counseling, social work or psychology.
 In addition to completing a qualifying master’s program, you will need to meet licensing requirements.
-This may include a certain number of logged clinical hours as well as passing the National Counselor Examination for Certification and Licensure.
+This may include a certain number of logged clinical hours as well as obtaining a state licensure, the requirements of which vary from state to state.
 In most states, you will be allowed to practice as a behavioral therapist with these qualifications.
 However, some insurance companies, as well as Medicaid and Medicare, may require different qualifications such as social work licensure or a doctorate in psychology before you can bill them for your services.

 Once you’ve completed the requirements to be a behavioral counselor, you might wish to pursue doctoral studies.
 Most counseling psychologists have doctoral degrees.
 This allows them to specialize in various aspects of counseling and psychotherapy.
 It also provides opportunities for pursuing clinical research.
 In fact, some behaviorists enjoy research so much that they choose to focus on that aspect of the field rather than seeing clients in a clinical setting.